MarinaAchmiz/1ab1_md_ss_compare/README.md

 1)With disulfide bonds - 1AB1_ss
 2)Without disulfide bonds - 1AB1_noss

-md.sh (in 1AB1_ss and  1AB1_noss) — Bash script to run MD for both cases (interactive prompt: Y/N for disulfide)
+Each folder (`1AB1_ss/` and `1AB1_noss/`) contains the same Bash script `md.sh`, which interactively asks whether to include disulfide bonds or not when running the simulation.